-In any case, there are lots of ways to go about finding new people to date – for example, maybe you’re meeting plenty of potential dates in clubs, stores, bars, church – aka “in person” meetings.
+In any case, if you’re not dating online, there are lots of ways to go about finding new people to date – for example, maybe you’re meeting plenty of potential dates in clubs, stores, bars, church – aka “in-person” meetings.

 Looking for Love?
 This one’s for you.

 Like I said, online dating sites exist and they do work.
 They are capable of helping you find thousands of people you would be unlikely to come across in your daily life – I happen to know a lot of married couples who’ve met that way, and there’s not one thing wrong with it.
 You just have to be careful, and I mean REALLY careful.

 Interesting fact: 1/3 of recently married couples met online.
 My only other advice on that one is don’t spend too much money on it (but then you know me, I’m a cheap-skate!).
 But if you’re looking for something a little more traditional, you might want to consider getting set up by your friends or family members – or maybe even a co-worker.

 After all, the people closest to you might have some pretty valuable insight into who would be a compatible partner for you.
 Here are seven strategies to get your friends to set you up on a successful date (that really works!).